§ 780.811 Definitions; physical or emotional inability of victim to exercise privileges and rights; ineligibility to exercise privileges and rights

 • Presentence report: A report prepared by a court's probation officer, after a person has been convicted of an offense, summarizing for the court the background information needed to determine the appropriate sentence.
 Source: U.S. Courts

-• Prisoner: means a person who has been convicted and sentenced to imprisonment for having committed a serious misdemeanor against a victim.
+• Prisoner: means an individual who has been convicted and sentenced to imprisonment for having committed a serious misdemeanor against a victim.
 See Michigan Laws 780.811

 • Probation: A sentencing alternative to imprisonment in which the court releases convicted defendants under supervision as long as certain conditions are observed.